forestgeo/fgeo.biomass/README.md

 The `rowid`s were generated from the row-names of your original census data.
 Now that you have a single row per `rowid`, you can add the equations to your census data.
+The two datasets will be joint by matching values of `rowid`.

 ``` r
 census_equations <- census %>%